ergest/sql_patterns/Part 1 - Core Principles/Chapter 3. Joining Data.md

 We only get 56 rows!
 What happened?

-Adding filters on the where clause for tables that are `left joined` will ALWAYS perform an `inner join` except for one single condition where the left join is preserved.
+Adding filters on the where clause for tables that are left joined will ALWAYS perform an `INNER JOIN` except for one single condition where the left join is preserved.
 If we ONLY wanted to see the `NULL` users, we can add the `IS NULL` check to the `where` clause like this:

 ```
 select